Blinding Edge Pictures

-Blinding Edge Pictures is an American film and television production company, founded in 1998 by M. Night Shyamalan.
+Blinding Edge Pictures is an American film and television production company, founded on August 2, 1998 by M. Night Shyamalan.
 The company is known for producing films, such as the Unbreakable series, Signs, The Village, The Happening, After Earth, The Visit, Old and Knock at the Cabin.

 Overview

 On August 2, 1998, M. Night Shyamalan founded Blinding Edge Pictures.
 The first films produced by the company include Unbreakable, Signs, and The Village.